Skip to content

 Court proceedings often span several months, involving depositions and hearings.
 Recording every legal encounter offers tremendous benefits, and here’s a crucial example: A witness’s testimony may be found to be materially inconsistent with prior statements made under oath during a deposition.

 A notable example is United States v.
 Morgan, 555 F.2d 238 (9th Cir.
 1977), where the court addressed the admissibility of prior inconsistent statements made under oath.
 The defendant wanted to introduce a statement that conflicted with the live testimony.
-Under Federal Rule of Evidence 801(d)(1)(A), the request was properly admitted not only to impeach the witness but also as substantive evidence
+Under Federal Rule of Evidence 801(d)(1)(A), the request was admitted correctly not only to impeach the witness but also as substantive evidence.

 This case highlights the role of an accurate deposition transcript in assessing witness reliability.
-A trial transcription service is a crucial tool for accurately documenting the events that occur in a courtroom.
+A court transcription service is a crucial tool for accurately documenting the events that occur in a courtroom.

 The court allows the admission of deposition transcripts as substantive evidence.
 It is helpful, particularly when there are inconsistencies in evaluating the reliability of witness statements.